Kicksecure/usability-misc/README.md

 gpl_sources_download GPL'ed source code of all installed packages.
 Used damngpl to get a list of all GPL'ed packages, then downloads them using apt-get source.

+SSL curl wrapper: Simple wrapper called scurl, that adds "--tlsv1 --proto =https" in front of all invocations of "curl" when running "scurl".
 ## How to install `usability-misc` using apt-get ##

 1\.
 Download [Whonix's Signing Key]().